jeeva173/portfolio/README.md

 Contact & Social Links

-Integrated links to Email, LinkedIn, GitHub, and other professional platforms for networking and collaboration opportunities.
+Integrated links to Email, LinkedIn, GitHub, and other proessional platforms for networking and collaboration opportunities.

-🛠️ Tech Stack
-Frontend
-HTML5
-CSS3
-JavaScript
-Development Tools
-Git
-GitHub
-VS Code
-Deployment
-Netlify
 📂 Project Sections
 Hero Section